-The Purchase College is one of many New York State University campuses that have adopted an emergency messaging service offered through the State Emergency Management Office (SEMO) and the State University of New York (SUNY).
+The Purchase College is one of many New York State University campuses that have adopted an emergency messaging service.

-The system will allow Purchase College to communicate on matters of CRITICAL EMERGENCIES with all members of the college community who sign up for this service.
+The system will allows Purchase College to communicate on matters of CRITICAL EMERGENCIES with all members of the college community who sign up for this service.
 The system allows e-mail, phone and text messages to be sent automatically to all members of the campus community who have provided their contact information.